JZRodriguez/fingerprints_project/README.md

 ![Alt text](https://github.com/JZRodriguez/fingerprints_project/blob/main/Fingerprints%20patterns%202.jpg 'Fingerprints')

 # Introduction
 Fingerprints Growth formation pattern is dictated by highly complex interactions of multiple initial conditions, listed  below.
-The main goal is to compute the discrete equation of the paper " fingerprint formation model published in the scientific journal EUROPHYSICS LETTERS, "DOI: 10.1209/epl/i2004-10161-2""  this we Home will allow us to create fingerprints give a range of viable initial conditions.
+The main goal is to generate fongerprints based of the paper " fingerprint formation model published in the scientific journal EUROPHYSICS LETTERS, "DOI: 10.1209/epl/i2004-10161-2""

 ## What are fingerprints?
 Fingerprints are skin patterns with friction ridges.
 Our fingers, palms and soles are characterized by ridges (hills) and valleys (furrows).
 Their formation occurs during fetal development, beginning at approximately the 10th week of gestation, being completed by the 17th week, and remaining throughout life.